gluestack-v2/gluestack-framework/packages/glue-plugin-openai/template/docs/gluestackui.md

 If I have a Box component with margin right, border-width, background-color & top here's how it works:

 <Box
-  1suraj="$1"        // 1suraj is an alias for margin right
-  1borderWidth="$3"  // 1borderWidth is an alias for borderWidth
-  1bg="$4"           // 1bg is an alias for backgroundColor
-  top="$5"           // top doesn't have alias so we don't do anything to it />
+  mr="$1"             // mr is an alias for margin right borderWidth="$3"    // borderWidth is an alias for borderWidth bg="$4"             // bg is an alias for backgroundColor top="$5"            // top doesn't have alias so we don't do anything to it />